-The JPMorgan Chase Back-Up Child Care Centers are managed by Bright Horizons.
+The JPMorgan Chase Back-Up and Full Service Child Care Centers are managed by Bright Horizons.
 These centers are exclusively for the children of JPMorgan Chase employees and are generally located at the same site as or very near to the JPMorgan Chase workplace.
+Support can be provided to help school-age children navigate virtual school learning and homework (half days are available for back-up care).